 az aks upgrade --resource-group myResourceGroup --name myAKSCluster --kubernetes-version KUBERNETES_VERSION

-For more information about upgrades in AKS, see Supported Kubernetes versions in AKS and Upgrade an AKS cluster.
+For more information about upgrades in AKS, you are advised to go through the Supported Kubernetes versions in AKS and Upgrade an AKS cluster.

 Process Linux node updates and reboots using kured

-Best practice guidance - AKS automatically downloads and installs security fixes on each Linux nodes, but does not automatically reboot if necessary.
+Best practice guidance

+AKS automatically downloads and installs security fixes on each Linux nodes, but does not automatically reboot if necessary.
 Use kured to watch for pending reboots, then safely cordon and drain the node to allow the node to reboot, apply the updates and be as secure as possible with respect to the OS.
-For Windows Server nodes, regularly perform an AKS upgrade operation to safely cordon and drain pods and deploy updated nodes.
+For Windows Server nodes, regularly perform an AKS upgrade operation to safely cordon and drain pods, and deploy updated nodes.

 Each evening, Linux nodes in AKS get security patches available through their distro update channel.
 This behavior is configured automatically as the nodes are deployed in an AKS cluster.
 To minimize disruption and potential impact to running workloads, nodes are not automatically rebooted if a security patch or kernel update requires it.